 Susheela has been a proud resident of District 2 for almost 25 years.
 She was born in India, and came to the United States when she was 16, to go to college.

-In 1983, at the age of 20, Susheela earned her undergraduate degree in economics from Swarthmore College.
+She attended Swarthmore College, graduating with a degree in Economics.
 After two years as a financial analyst at an investment bank, Susheela went to law school, earning her law degree from the University of Chicago Law School.
-She was a litigator at law firms in San Francisco and Portland, and then became the General Counsel at adidas America, serving as the member of the senior executive team responsible for the legal affairs of what was then a $1 billion company.
-As an attorney, Susheela represented the government in taking on corrupt and negligent bank officers during the fiscal crisis of the 1980s; provided free legal services to people seeking political asylum in the U.S.; and worked on improving labor conditions at factories in Southeast Asia, developing and implementing adidas' first set of labor standards.
+She was a litigator at law firms in San Francisco and Portland, with a general practice that included representing the government in taking on corrupt and negligent bank officers during the fiscal crisis of the 1980s, and providing free legal services to people seeking political asylum in the United States.

 Susheela then became the General Counsel at adidas America, serving as the member of the senior executive team responsible for the legal affairs and human resources functions of what was then a $1 billion company.
 Among her responsibilities was creating the adidas brand’s first set of labor standards to be applied to contracted factories overseas.